erickfelip/CloneInstagram/README.md

-# Projeto de criação da Landing page do instagram
+# Recriando a página inicial do Instagram

+Projeto da Digital Innovation One